-Solutions to mobilize private investors to invest in a portfolio of investments through a pooled vehicle, such as a blended fund or facility, with the portfolio investing projects.
+Solutions to mobilise private investors to invest in a portfolio of investments through a pooled vehicle, such as a blended fund or facility, with the portfolio investing projects.
 This approach is the most prevalent in blended finance.
-In this approach, development organisations provide funding to the vehicle (e.g., a fund) at belowmarket terms to mobilize private investors to invest in the vehicle.
+In this approach, development organisations provide funding to the vehicle (e.g., a fund) at below-market terms to mobilise private investors to invest in the vehicle.
 The blended finance vehicle then extends financing to a portfolio of projects in developing countries.